 Any action concerning an employee's status of employment shall be processed on a Personnel Action Form.
-Each department head shall complete such form according to their recommendation.
 Such status shall become effective on the date specified by the Human Resources Manager.
-All employees shall receive a true copy of any completed personnel action taken concerning their status of employment.
+All employees shall receive a copy of any completed personnel action taken concerning their status of employment.